All Episodes

 It amazes me when I hear Christians on the right.

-And I hear some Christians on the left say, Well, you should disown your pastor, disown your church.
+And I hear some Christians on the left say, well, you should disown your pastor, disown your church.

-Those are not words that frankly I, as a Christian, would use.
+Those are not words that, frankly, I, as a Christian, would use.

 I didn't say it.

-I'm not on that manwell.
+I'm not on that bandwagon.

 I don't think that's what this is about.